yhagio/tutorialedge.net/content/golang/the-go-init-function.md

 ---
 date: 2018-10-04T10:44:54+01:00
-desc: In this tutorial I'll be demonstrating how to send mail using Mailgun's API and Google's GoLang programming language.
+desc: In this tutorial we'll be looking at the Go init function, how to use it and some of the things to consider when using it within your Go programs.
 series:
 - golang
 tags:
 - beginner
 weight: 13
+author: Elliot Forbes
 title: "The Go init Function"
 twitter: https://twitter.com/Elliot_F
 ---